Frequently Asked Questions

 Can I attach documents to my application form?

-I did not receive a notice from the Department of Assessment; can I still file an appeal with the Assessment Review Commission?
+I did not receive a notice from the Department of Assessment of tentative assessment value; can I still file an appeal with the Assessment Review Commission?

 Can the Assessment Review Commission increase the assessment?